-- 1. Engage the parking brake and place the transmission in forward gear. - Secure the ATV with hold-down straps rated to hold a load in excess of the weight of your ATV.
+- 1. Shift the ATV into the "P" (Park) position and engage the parking brake. - Secure the ATV with hold-down straps rated to hold a load in excess of the weight of your ATV.

 NOTE: Suitable hold-down straps are available from your ARGO ATV dealer.
 Ordinary rope is not recommended because it will stretch under load.